Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ## Updating a Feature

 When we make changes to the configuration and want to keep them, we need to update the code.
-One way is to do this is through the UI: click on `recreate` and download the feature again.
-Then replace the old feature folder in module directory with the new one.
+One way to do this is through the UI: click on `recreate` and download the Feature again.
+Then replace the old Feature folder in module directory with the new one.
-Second and much quicker way is to use Drush.
+A second and much quicker way is to use Drush.
 Run `drush fu [feature name]` in Drupal directory (www) and that's it, your Feature is updated!

 If you go to Features administration page, you will see that the state is `Default` again.